The Garden Grazer

 Instructions

-• Place potatoes in a medium-large saucepan.
+• Prepare potatoes: Rinse the potatoes and cut into about 3/4-inch chunks.
+Then place the potato chunks in a medium-large saucepan.
 Fill with water until it's 1 inch above potatoes.
 Add 1/4 tsp. salt to water if desired.

 • Make dressing: In a small bowl, add all dressing ingredients.
 Stir to combine.
 (I use the full 1/2 tsp. salt in the cashew mayo recipe to help bring out all the flavors.)